Kaye Adams: Media career

 Between 2007 and 2010, Adams regularly guest hosted and was a panellist on the Channel 5 panel show The Wright Stuff.

-In late 2008, Adams narrated a six-part documentary series The Merchant Navy on STV.
+In late 2008, Adams narrated a six-part documentary series, The Merchant Navy, on STV.

 On 26 May 2009, Adams returned to STV, more than 20 years after her first appearance on the station, as a guest co-host on the lifestyle programme The Hour with Stephen Jardine.
 Adams presented four shows.
 In August of that year, Adams joined a long team of reporters on The One Show.

-Having reported on the Lockerbie bombing in 1988 for STV, Adams narrated a special documentary, The Lockerbie Bomber: Sent Home to Die for the Scottish television channel which aired on 9 August 2010.
+Having reported on the Lockerbie bombing in 1988 for STV, Adams narrated a special documentary, The Lockerbie Bomber: Sent Home to Die for the Scottish television channel, which aired on 9 August 2010.
 The programme examined the Lockerbie bomber's conviction and the renewed controversy over the Scottish Government's decision to send him home to Libya on compassionate grounds a year earlier.

 Since 2011, she has guest presented Channel 5's LIVE with... programme.

 In 2013, Adams co-hosted the daytime chat show Sunday Scoop with Nadia Sawalha.

-Both Nadia Sawalha and Kaye Adams are represented by Nicola Ibison of Ibison Talent Group who acts as both their agent and management.
-Adams and Nadia Sawalha released a cookery book in 2018 called Nadia & Kaye: Disaster Chef.
+Both Sawalha and Adams are represented by Nicola Ibison of Ibison Talent Group, who acts as both their agent and management.
+Adams and Sawalha released a cookery book in 2018 called Nadia & Kaye: Disaster Chef.

 In March 2010, Adams joined BBC Radio Scotland to become the host of daily phone-in programme, Call Kaye.
 The show ended in 2015, and was then replaced by the launch of The Kaye Adams Show, which runs every weekday from 9 am to 12 pm.
 Kaye is often covered for by a guest host, particularly on a Friday, due to her work on Loose Women.

 In 2022, Adams was a contestant on the twentieth series of Strictly Come Dancing.
-She was paired with Kai Widdrington and was first to be eliminated.
+She was paired with Kai Widdrington, and was first to be eliminated.

+Adams was removed from her show in October 2025 due to a complaint being made about her, with no return date given.

 Personal life

-Adams is in a relationship with her long-term partner, tennis coach Ian Campbell, with whom she shares two daughters.
-They live together in Glasgow.
+Adams and her long-term partner, tennis coach Ian Campbell, live in Glasgow's West End and have two daughters.
 She is good friends with fellow Loose Women panellist Nadia Sawalha.

-Adams is a Scottish origin co-patron of Kindred, a Scottish-based charity supporting families of young people with disabilities and mental health issues.
+Adams is a co-patron of Kindred, a Scottish-based charity supporting families of young people with disabilities and mental health issues.

-In 2022 Adams admitted she had been lying about her age for around 20 years, knocking a decade off her actual age.
+In 2022, Adams admitted she had been lying to her daughter about her own age for around 20 years, knocking a decade off her real age.